-The tour started out from the Old Spitalfields Market and I took the underground from Turnham Green to Liverpool Street, with a change at Westminster to get there.
+The London East End food tour started out from the Old Spitalfields Market.
+I took the underground from Turnham Green to Liverpool Street, with a change at Westminster to reach there from Chiswick.
 I followed the directions and found the Old Spitalfields Market easily enough.

 Over the centuries the area was settled by numerous waves of immigrants.
 Spitalfields has been a melting pot of cultures; from the Huguenots (French Protestants) in 1687, the Irish silk weavers in the 1730’s to the Jewish influx from the late 19th century and lastly the Bangladeshi immigrants of the 20th century.

 One of the places of interest on the London East End food tour was what appeared to be an abandoned building on Brune Street.
 It had an ornate front that declared that it was a soup kitchen for the Jewish poor from 1902.
 This soup kitchen operated for ninety years until 1992.